AMSTERDAM REVIEW

 like a river of momentum, of contracts framed as the myth of getting somewhere

-when in fact you fell upon it
+when in fact you fell upon it and still your thoughts,

-along the far banks of your awareness,
+like materials that collect along the far banks of your awareness, drift inevitably

-is less a metaphor than a decision.
 Because acute, transactive instead of gifting,

 life stays blind and restless,